vytdev/debug-stick/README.md

 - Change block properties
 - Update property values
-- See messages on actionbar like in Minecraft Java
+- See messages on actionbar

-- Tested and working properly with Minecraft: Bedrock Edition 1.20.01
+This is tested and working properly with Minecraft: Bedrock Edition 1.20.10

 ### How to get